 Clean Them Frequently

 Even with a grit-resistant design, conveyor systems are still prone to accumulating dust and dirt.
 That accumulation can slowly degrade pulleys, gears, rollers, and other crucial conveyor components.
-Routine, adequate maintenance can curtail system malfunctions.
+Another thing to know about conveyors in difficult environments is you must provide routine, adequate maintenance, which can curtail system malfunctions.

 Your shop can adopt a cleaning program to ensure your machinery is kept in pristine condition.
 Workers who oversee quality maintenance must be well-informed on what to know about conveyors in difficult environments so they can avoid practices that may worsen a machine’s condition.
 Fabricators should be aware that by wiping down or blowing a conveyor free of debris, they may impede the cleanliness of surrounding equipment or the interior of the conveyor.
 Meticulous, careful, and frequent cleanings increase the longevity of nearly all manufacturing equipment.